-What has arguably sparked the fake meat gold rush though is the rise of veganism and in particular a desire for younger vegans to eat food that is similar to the meat products they grew up with.
+What has arguably sparked the fake meat gold rush however is the rise of veganism and in particular a desire for younger vegans to eat food that is similar to the meat products they grew up with.

-A term coined in the UK in the 1940s to describe humans who avoid all meat and dairy products, veganism was for decades a small movement of hard core environmentalists and animal rights activists.
+A term coined in the UK in the 1940s to describe humans who avoid all meat and dairy products, veganism was for decades a small movement of hardcore environmentalists and animal rights activists.
 Yet concerns about climate change, in particular the links between dairy farming and the carbon output of cows, changed all that.

 A number of silicon valley start-ups – invariably funded by VCs and tech companies (both Google and Bill Gates have investments in this niche) – began to once again experiment with ways of producing fake meat that was more realistic than the existing alternatives.

-The two key companies, Beyond Meat, created in California in 2009 and Impossible Foods, which followed in the same state two years later, once again dissected meat and experimented with all kinds of food substances from peas through to Dulse, a kind of seaweed, to perfect their products.
+The two key companies, Beyond Meat, created in California in 2009, and Impossible Foods, which followed in the same state two years later, once again dissected meat and experimented with all kinds of food substances from peas through to dulse, a kind of seaweed, to perfect their products.
 Beyond Meat even adds beetroot to the mix to replicate the way that meat bleeds.

 The growth of Beyond Meat